arthijayaraman-lab/crease_ga/docs/casestudy1.rst

 Figure 4.: Graphical representation of training an XGBoost Machine Learning (ML) model to directly link the structural features of a nanoparticle system to its computed scattering profile.
 80% of the scattering profiles computed in step 3 are selected randomly and used as a training dataset for the ML model.
 The predictions of the ML model are validated by using the remaining 20% of the dataset (test dataset).

-Incorporating the Trained ML Model in CREASE to Analyze the Dispersity in the Size and Shapes of Nanoparticles from their Experimental Scattering Profiles
+Incorporating the Trained ML Model in CREASE to Analyze the Dispersity in the Size and Shapes of Nanoparticles from their Experimental Scattering Profile
 ----------------------------------------

 References